alex-oleshkevich/starsessions/README.md

 ]
 ```

-All other URLs not matching the value of `cookie_path` will not receive cookies thus session will be unavailable.
+Requests to other paths will not send or receive the session cookie.

 ### Cookie domain

-You can also specify which hosts can receive a cookie by passing `cookie_domain` argument to the middleware.
+Restrict the cookie to specific hosts with `cookie_domain`:

 ```python
 from starlette.middleware import Middleware